trandinhlam/MyPianoApp/README.md

     npm i
     npm run dev

-Then open the browser add [http://localhost:3000/piano](http://localhost:3000/piano)
+Then open the browser at [http://localhost:3000/piano](http://localhost:3000/piano)

 # How to deploy using CI/CD process?